fkucukkara/community-group/README.md

 Community Groups is a cross-platform, Docker supported project running on the ASP.NET Core 5 with MSSQL.

+The project can run on Docker (linux or windows) or IIS.

+Https is also supported.

 ## purpose and use cases

 It contains restful services to create a community on any base.